 - 1. The revision, destruction, incision, or other structural alteration of human tissue using laser technology is a medical service and constitutes the practice of medicine, as defined in Section 12-36-106, C.R.S. - 2.
-Use of lasers or pulse light devices identified by the FDA as Class IIIb or higher laser devices constitutes the practice of medicine. - 3.
-Laser surgery may only be performed by a physician, another licensed healthcare provider working within his or her scope of practice as defined by Colorado law, or by a person functioning as a delegatee of a licensed physician. - 4.
-The use of devices commonly known as electrolysis devices and identified as Class I devices, does not constitute the practice of medicine and, therefore, does not require physician delegation or supervision.
+Use of Class IIIb or higher lasers or pulse light devices constitutes the practice of medicine.